A Sky Full of Birds by Matt Merritt – Review

 Throughout we’re enthralled by his deep love for birds – especially British ones – as he puts together a defiant claim that these isles are nothing less than a vast and varied birding paradise, where even a thrush riffing from the top of a garden rowan should be seen as a grand gift.

-So it’s fascinating how some passages redraw how you see birds – particularly the more mundane ones (or LBJs as he calls them – ‘little brown jobs’).
-Merritt’s lifetime obsession with corvids (crows, to you and me) is clear as he describes them not just as exemplary scavengers with a cock-headed intelligence, but as something deeper.
-Something symbolic that’s entwined with the land and our history and the connection between people and nature.
+For casual bird admirers like me, it’s fascinating how some passages redraw how you see birds – particularly the more mundane ones (or LBJs as he calls them – ‘little brown jobs’).
+Merritt’s lifetime obsession with corvids (crows) is apparent throughout, as he describes them not just as exemplary scavengers with a cock-headed intelligence, but as something deeper – something symbolic that’s entwined with the land and our history and the connection between people and nature.

 Elsewhere, his description of entering a wood to experience the dawn chorus is magical; Merritt casually picking out the ‘silvery thread’ of a robin’s song, then the ‘jazz musician’ thrush, until every bird of the wood from blackcap to blue tit is joining in.
 In a different passage, when he hears the nightingale singing at night, it’s all the author can do but reach for the poets – Chaucer, Shelley, Keats and the Bard.

 There are some mundane passages.
 The profile of Rutland Water, while no doubt an important location for the writer, feels closer to a National Geographic editorial and the chapter on Birdfair, an important meeting event in the birding calendar, is hardly suited to purple prose.